-José Eloy Valerio Treviño is the Executive Director of Administration, Communication, Logistics and Human Resources of Axtel since December 2012.
-Prior to his present position, Mr. Valerio was Executive Director of Human Resources, Communication and Processes at Axtel.
+José Eloy Valerio Treviño is the Executive Director of Talent and Organizational Culture of Axtel since July 2014.
+Prior to his present position, Mr. Valerio was Executive Director of Administration and Human Resources.
 Mr. Valerio has 30 years of work experience, 20 as Director in related areas.
-He has also been a consultant in the Telecommunications, Paper and Cellulose, Tourism,

-Steel-Mechanical, Automotive and Pharmaceutical Industry.
+He has also been a consultant in the Paper and Cellulose, Tourism, Steel-Mechanical, Automotive and Pharmaceutical Industry.
 He was President of the Human Resources Executives Association (ERIAC), Secretary of the Board of the North American Resources Managers Association (NARHMA) and has been an Advisor for Academic, Governmental and Non-Governmental Organizations.
-Mr. Valerio holds a degree in Management from Universidad Autónoma de Nuevo León and MBA from Instituto Tecnológico y de Estudios Superiores de Monterrey.
+Mr. Valerio holds a degree in Management from Universidad Autónoma de Nuevo León and a MBA from Instituto Tecnológico y de Estudios Superiores de Monterrey.